tom-draper/football/README.md

 -------------------------------------------------------

 ### How to use:
-Running premier_league_table.py will display the current premier league table in the command line.
+Running premierLeagueTable.py will display the current premier league table in the command line.
 The full table is displayed as default.
-Entering argument "small" or "s" will display a small version of the table.
+Entering command line argument "small" or "s" after premierLeagueTable.py will display a small version of the table.
 The program requests and displays data from the official Premier League table website (https://www.premierleague.com/tables).